 A freshman applicant is a student who has not attended a college or university after high school graduation.
-Students who have completed less than 30 transferable hours after high school graduation are also considered freshman and must meet freshman admission requirements.
+Students who have completed less than 30 transferable hours after high school graduation are also considered freely meet freely and admiration are also considered freely and the school graduation are also considered freely as the school graduation are also considered meet freshman admission requirements.

-The following minimum requirements must be met for a student to be considered for admittance as a freshman:
+The following minimum requirements must be met for a student to be considered for admittance as a freshman

-- 1. Submit a completed EGSC application for admission. - 2.
-Submit the required \$20 application fee. - 3.
+- 1. Must submit a completed EGSC application for admission. - 2.
+Submit the required \$20 application fee electronically with the application. - 3.
 Have graduated from an accredited or approved high school or have earned a high school equivalency diploma. - 4.
 Provide a copy of high school transcript to be sent directly from the high school to the EGSC Office of Admissions or provide a copy of high school equivalency test scores to the EGSC Office of Admissions. - 5.
 Must have completed and present high school credit for the Required High School Curriculum, which entails completion of seventeen (17) specified units for students who graduated from high school in the last five years.
 Please refer to the Required High School Curriculum section below. - 6.
-Earn a 2.00 HSGPA calculated on the grades in the required 17 units of the RHSC (Required High School Curriculum) if graduating from high school in the past five years. - 7.
-Test scores are no longer required for admission to EGSC; however, students will be placed into the co-requisite courses in English and Math in Area A Basic Skills of the Core Curriculum by default if they do not present test scores, or other qualifying materials.
+Must have a 2.00 HSGPA calculated on the grades in the required 17 units of the RHSC (Required High School Curriculum) if graduating from high school in the past five years. - 7.
+Test scores are no longer required for admission to EGSC, however, students will be placed into the co-requisite courses in English and Math in Area A Basic Skills of the Core Curriculum by default if they do not present test scores, or other qualifying materials.
 Please refer to the Learning Support Placement Policy for Mathematics, Reading and English Policy below.
 Students choosing to test in these exams in Quantitative Reasoning, Algebra and Statistics, Reading Comprehension, and Writeplacer are to contact the Office of Admissions.
 There is no cost to take this exam in the first attempt if the application fee has been paid.
 Any additional attempts will result in a \$15 testing fee. - 8.
-Applicants must provide evidence of lawful presence in the United States to qualify for in-state tuition classification.
-Students who are International or are considered undocumented must submit a Lawful Presence Opt-Out form verifying that they understand they will be charged out of state tuition. - 9.
+Applicants must provide evidence of lawful presence in the United States to qualify for in-state tuition classification. \Students who are International or are considered undocumented must submit a Lawful Presence Opt-Out form verifying that they understand they will be charged out of state tuition. - 9.
 Submit the required Certificate of Immunization Form to the Office of Admissions.